 When water added to bismuth chloride, a milky solution appears due to the formation of bismuth oxychloride.

 But when hydrochloric acid solution added to this milky solution, the milkiness of the solution disappears.
-This shows the reversible nature of this chemical reaction.
+This is the example of the reversible nature of the dynamic equilibrium.

+How a chemical reaction occurs?
 This leading question can not be answered in a simple sentence.
-Because details study reveals that the two primary factors responsible for the feasibility of a chemical reaction.
+Because the chemical reaction going through energy changes of components.
+The two primary factors are responsible for the feasibility of a chemical reaction.